-Both brands offer the standard athletic gear a woman needs such as pants, shorts, and leggings, tank, tees, and hoodies.
-You’ll also find apparel for young girls in both brands that includes bottoms like shorts and leggings with tops like tees and sweatshirts.
+Both brands offer the standard athletic gear a woman needs such as pants, shorts, and leggings, tanks, tees, and hoodies.
+You’ll also find apparel for young girls in both brands that include bottoms like shorts and leggings with tops like tees and sweatshirts.

 Athleta also offers street-inspired clothing like dresses and rompers, swimsuits, and accessories such as shoes, bags, socks, headwear, and workout gear like water bottles and yoga mats.

 Lululemon offers all of the above, but also adds men’s wear to the mix.
-This includes athletic wear such as joggers, shorts, tanks, and tees, but also stretches into street clothes that includes button downs, polos, pants, and shirts.
+This includes athletic wear such as joggers, shorts, tanks, and tees, but also stretches into street clothes that include button-downs, polos, pants, and shirts.

 Athleta has approximately 189 stores in the United States but none outside the country, meaning, I have to drive at least 70 miles to find my closest store.
-Thank God for online shipping.
+Thank God for online shopping.

 Lululemon operates 384 stores in the United States with an additional 80 stores in Canada which makes them far more available to the North American continent.

-Sorry to say that if you don’t live in either the United States or Canada, you don’t have access to either of these luxury workout wear brands, not even through online shipping.
+Sorry to say that if you don’t live in either the United States or Canada, you don’t have access to either of these luxury workout wear brands, not even through online shopping.